BurningSlime1233/Azebane/Races (Playable).md

 The following is a list of major races seen across the [[Xia-Ruph System]] and the associated [[Plane|planes]].
 This list only contains those which can be picked by players during character creation.
-Certain races have a number of varied [[subraces]]  in which case, the link will be to list of subraces.

 ## [[Aarakocra]]
 ## [[Aasimar]]